Peter Kennedy (journalist): Career

 In 1995, Kennedy was awarded the Clarion Prize at the WA Media Awards.
-He became state political reporter for ABC News in 2000.
-In 2010 he retired from journalism, but continued as a political commentator, including writing for Business News.
-In 2011, he was appointed Adjunct Professor in Communications and Media at the University of Notre Dame Australia.
+He became state political reporter for ABC News in 2000 and held the post until he retired from daily journalism in 2010.
+He continued as a political commentator, including writing the Political Perspective column for the weekly (now fortnightly) Business News. magazine.
+In 2011, he was appointed adjunct professor in communications and media at the University of Notre Dame Australia.

+Kennedy was appointed Member of the Order of Australia in the 2025 Australia Day Honours for "significant service to the print and broadcast media as a journalist".

 Books

 Kennedy wrote Tales from Boom Town, a book about the premiers of Western Australia from David Brand to Colin Barnett.
 It was published in 2014 by UWA Press.
 An updated version was released in 2019, covering Mark McGowan as well.